 Welcome, military families, current service members, and veterans!
 Family mediation, conducted online by video or by phone, can serve you during deployments, when you are preparing for PCS, or simply when it is more convenient to meet online than to deal with the traffic on the drive to a physical office.
 If you are considering divorce – mediation is, in my opinion, the best way to get divorced.

 Mediation Is Future-Focused

-As you can see when you explore other pages in this site, family mediation is a process for problem-solving.
+As you can see when you explore other pages on this site, family mediation is a process for problem-solving.
 Most of my 250+ mediations have involved divorce, but I also do marital mediation, pre-marital mediation, post-divorce modifications, and elder/adult family mediations.
 Mediation works well for almost any time when there is a troublesome family issue, with less stress and less expense than litigating.

 Divorce mediation is not the same as therapy.
-It is more future-focused.
+Mediation is future-focused.
 It provides a structure for ending a marriage with one’s dignity intact.
 The decision-making power rests with the parties, not the mediator.
 The neutral mediator listens to both parties, encourages them to listen carefully and to think more flexibly about ways to resolve their situation, and writes up the terms to which they both agree.

 Why I Do This